-SAN DIEGO, January 9, 2018 Otonomy, Inc. (NASDAQ: OTIC), a biopharmaceutical company dedicated to the development of innovative therapeutics for diseases and disorders of the ear, today provided an update on its product pipeline and financial guidance.
+SAN DIEGO, August 19, 2021 Otonomy, Inc. (Nasdaq: OTIC), a biopharmaceutical company dedicated to the development of innovative therapeutics for neurotology, today announced the appointment of Jill Broadfoot to its board of directors.

-Otonomy is a biopharmaceutical company dedicated to the development of innovative therapeutics for diseases and disorders of the ear.
+Otonomy is a biopharmaceutical company dedicated to the development of innovative therapeutics for neurotology.
 The company pioneered the application of drug delivery technology to the ear in order to develop products that achieve sustained drug exposure from a single local administration.
-This approach is covered by a broad patent estate and is being utilized to develop a pipeline of products addressing important unmet medical needs including Ménières disease, hearing loss, and tinnitus.
+This approach is covered by a broad patent estate and is being utilized to develop a pipeline of products addressing important unmet medical needs with a focus on hearing loss and tinnitus.
 For additional information please visit www.otonomy.com.